cmorimoto/thinkcspy_ptbr/_sources/09-Listas/listas.rst

 ..
 We can also remove elements from a list by assigning the empty list to them.

-Também podemosremover elementos de uma lista atribuindo a lista vazia a eles.
+Também podemos remover elementos de uma lista atribuindo a lista vazia a eles.

 .. activecode:: ch09_9